Rice fields and giant karst hills dominate the landscape around Ninh Binh Province in Vietnam and the combination makes it feel otherworldly.

 The Liberty Villa pool will cost non-guests, however — $4.35 for use of the facilities.
 The price includes a can of soda or a can of beer.
 But we gladly paid that price on the first day of a heatwave.

-There is no shortage of pagodas, villages, cafes, restaurants, scenic spots to discover in the rice fields.
+There is no shortage of villages, cafes, restaurants, scenic spots to discover in the rice fields.
 And there is no shortage of bicycle and motorbike rentals.
-As I mentioned earlier, it’s cheap to rent wheels, by western standards.
+It’s cheap to rent wheels, by western standards.
+Ours cost jut $4.35 a day!